TrshPuppy/TrshPuppy.github.io/public/markdown-src/nop-sleds.md

 ### What is a NOP?

-'NOP' stands for 'non operational' of 'no operation' and refers to computer instructions in machine language which do nothing.
+'NOP' stands for 'non operational' or 'no operation' and refers to computer instructions in machine language which do nothing.
 The point of a NOP in assembly is to _not change the state of the program_ (although they often take a specific number of clock cycles to execute).

 In our architecture, we'll be using the literal `nop operation` which is `b'\x90'`.